 The ambitions of African FinTech startups cannot be underestimated: as for today, a quiet struggle is being waged with the established financial market.
-New financial technology startups emerge with the aim to overcome the current situation: credits at high-interest rates, expensive banking service, lack of trust in the existing financial institutions.
-Just remember the word, that is used in Econ study to describe the ongoing events — "changes".
+New financial technology startups emerge with the aim to overcome the current situation concerning credits at high-interest rates, expensive banking service, lack of trust in the existing financial institutions.
+One needs to remember the word that is used in Econ study to describe the ongoing events — "changes".

 Yaliwe Soko is from Zambia, but she lives and works in South Africa.
-In her interview with Bitnewstoday.com, she gave an example of how the FinTech achievements could change our everyday life.
+In her interview with Bitnewstoday, she gave an example of how the FinTech achievements could change everyday life on the continent.

-Yaliwe states that changes are usually introduced with difficulties among the official powers that be in Africa.
-Most of them oppose the innovations.
+Yaliwe states that changes are usually introduced with difficulties due to the authorities of African states.
+Most of them oppose innovations.
 As a counterexample, she noted Rwanda.
-According to Yaliwe Soko, the country, which was recently mired in conflicts, managed to achieve economic growth over several years.
-And that is all thanks to the progressive president and his team, thinking about ordinary citizens.
+According to her, the country, which was recently mired in conflicts, managed to achieve economic growth over several years.
+And that is all thanks to the progressive president and his team, thinking about common citizens.

-To the question "How should Africa increase the growth of FinTech start-ups and become more attractive for investors?"
-Yaliwe responded that education and the support of entrepreneurship could achieve miracles; they need more business incubators, more educational programs.
-"Each one teach one" — such a proverb exists among the African entrepreneurs.
-This approach can lead to the development: Africa already faces the inflow of Asian businesses.
+When it comes to the question "How should Africa increase the growth of FinTech start-ups and become more attractive for investors?"
+Yaliwe responds that education and the support of entrepreneurship could achieve miracles; they need more business incubators, more educational programs.
+"Each one teach one" — such a proverb exists and thrives among the African entrepreneurs.
+This approach can lead to bursting development: Africa already faces the inflow of Asian businesses.

-Speaking about Asia, there is something peculiar: China is far from being among the leaders in the total startup number and the volume of their funding.
-India seems to be the winner.
+Speaking about Asia, there is something peculiar: China is far from being among the leaders in the total startup number and the volume of their funding — India seems to be the winner.
 Growing in power from year to year, this country has registered 158 FinTech companies.
-Indian business is experiencing a fierce battle with traditional financial institutions, defending its right to run a free business.
-The speed of startup arising is incredible, despite the resistance and attempts to regulate this industry — read more about this in another Bitnewstoday.com article.
+Indian business is experiencing a fierce battle with traditional financial institutions, defending its right for the free market.
+The speed of startup arising is incredible, despite the resistance and attempts to regulate the industry.

-It’s also surprising that the number of FinTech startups in Japan and South Korea, traditionally progressive countries, is not growing.
+It’s also surprising that the number of FinTech startups in Japan and South Korea, which are traditionally progressive countries, is not growing.
 The numbers are at the level of Malaysia and Indonesia.
 Isn’t it indicating the situation from the category "we are already doing well"?
-Or do the businesses of the "Asian Tigers" know something and keep moving off to the other jurisdictions?
+Or, perhaps, the businesses of the "Asian Tigers" know something and keep moving off to the other jurisdictions.

 The countries mentioned above are getting too “crowded”, so Asia exports the capital and ideas to the faraway places — Africa seems lucrative from the investors’ point of view.
 African countries welcome Asian partners, and it’s only the beginning.
-Yes, there are risks, but they are manageable, and the opportunities are stunning.
+Businessmen face a lot of risks, but they are manageable, and the opportunities are stunning.
 The growing number of African FinTech startups confirm that.
 The developing projects are gathering power, acting locally.
 The time will come, and the force will awaken.
 Probably, we will face a brave new FinTech world then.